MDS EDUCATIONAL MISSION

 Further, if registration fees are charged for participants, they should be nominal.
 The MDS should be informed of any registration fee and its amount.

-The Movement Disorder Society accepts no responsibility for any debt incurred by the planning and implementation of the Parkinson and Movement Disorders Course, and bears no liability for any event.
+The International Parkinson and Movement Disorder Society accepts no responsibility for any debt incurred by the planning and implementation of the Parkinson and Movement Disorders Curriculum, and bears no liability for any event.